Bananajoehaze/universal-alt-code-injector/README.md

-Example code from me, its important to have numlock active.
+its important to have numlock active.

 :)